mrpandey/particleAnimation/README.md

 # particleAnimation
-Just a cool animation of particles exploding in a big-bang style.
+Just a cool animation of particles exploding in a Big Bang style.

 This project is a small demonstration of Object Oriented Programming in C++.
 Program is split in several class files, each for handling some aspect of program, and finally compiled and linked through Makefile.